 George Gabriel and Fardous Bahbouh then took the podium describing some of the harrowing experiences children have to go through due to the failure of governments to provide safe routes for people seeking asylum.
 They stressed that it is always important to understand that behind every statistic is a boy or girl, man or women who either lives or dies.
 Fardous Bahbouh spoke about the joy she saw when the children lucky enough to be rescued reach safety in the UK, and said we need to ensure more kids get this opportunity.

 Sabir Zazai chaired the next session.
-Sabir is Chair of our City of Sanctuary Trustees and p1780202over ten years ago he himself was an asylum seeker.
+Sabir is Chair of our City of Sanctuary Trustees and over ten years ago he himself was an asylum seeker.
 Sabir spoke about resilience, the valuable contribution made by asylum seekers and refugees, and the importance of positive stories and of the relationships that develop when we share and connect with each other.
 He also spoke about the importance of having a fair and just asylum process.
 He said ‘We need to encourage these stories and ensure our decision makers and the public realise the humanity and compassion that connects us as human beings.’

 Ambrose Musiyiwa recited his poem ‘The Man who ran through the Tunnel’.
 ‘Everything that can be done will be done to ensure British holiday makers can go on holiday’ said former Prime Minister David Cameron in 2014.
 What a sad day when we prioritise our holidays over people fleeing war and persecution!
 Through his heart-warming poem, Ambrose highlighted the way the borders are being protected and the real impact this has on children and adults seeking sanctuary.